Precise, not blunt. Economical, not terse. Direct, not aggressive.

 Slow outward ripple for the water metaphor, never bouncy.

-Every swatch above, grouped by role, with hex, RGB, and usage notes.
-Drop into Figma variables, Style Dictionary, or any token pipeline.
+Every colour above, grouped by role, with hex, RGB, and usage notes.
+Ready for Figma variables, documentation, or implementation handoff.

 See the water.
 Name the pattern.
 Leave room for depth.
 If anything in this system gets in the way of those three moves, it changes.